Applitom/flutter_net_promoter_score/README.md

 ### Theming
 `flutter_net_promoter_score` supports Flutter's themes and gets its look and feel by the app's default Theme style.
-To customize the look and feel with your favorites appearance you can use the `theme` parameter and change it according to the following parameters:
+To customize the look and feel with your favorite appearance you can use the `theme` parameter and change it according to the following parameters:

 | Attributes | Type | Description  |
 |--------------------|:----:|:-------------|